Twixes/matloka.com/_drafts/floating-point-101.md

 The one you're using, even if you don't know it yet, is `roundTiesToEven`.
 It's the default, because:

-1. it takes the nearest value in the common case, which is almost always what you'd expect – this way the error cannot be greater than ±0.5 ULP; but also…
+1. It takes the nearest value in the common case, which is almost always what you'd expect – this way the error cannot be greater than ±0.5 ULP; but also…
-2. when the result is smack-dab in the middle between two floating-point values, it rounds _up_ in 50% of cases and _down_ in the other 50%, making the bias _zero_ on average.
+2. When the result is smack-dab in the middle between two floating-point values, it rounds _up_ in 50% of cases and _down_ in the other 50%, making the bias _zero_ on average.

 ## The Unexpected